abhinavdubey8989/CDC/readme.md

   }
 } -->

-# Step-4.2 : Setup a database & collection in mongoDB :
+# [DEPRECATED] Step-4.2 : Setup a database & collection in mongoDB :
+  - [NOTE] : This step is not needed now
   - go inside container : `docker exec  -it my_mongodb_1 /bin/bash`
   - connect to mongo-shell : `mongosh --port 27017`
   - create a db : `use test_db_01`